LiamFallon213/DnD/Locations/Dorn/Centoria/Lacium.md

 # Geography

-Centoria lies at the head of the Kastnar river, where the Kastner River comes out of
+Centoria lies at the head of the Kastnar river, where the Kastner River comes out of Aquagnae and plunges into the Valley.
+It lies between the two great falls, and uses the water for powering most of it's city functions.